amanbhatt97/SMS-Spam-Classifier/README.md

 # SMS-Spam-Classifier
-The SMS-Spam-Classifier is a machine learning-based web application that predicts whether a sms is spam or not.
+An interactive web application built using Streamlit that classifies SMS messages as spam or not spam.
+The application utilizes a Naive Bayes algorithm for prediction and includes features for user interaction, example spam messages, and contact information.

 Access the deployed Streamlit web app [here](https://spam-classifier-sms.streamlit.app/).